m-labs/artiq/doc/manual/core_device.rst

 * When connected, the CLOCK adapter breaks the JTAG chain due to TDI not being connected to TDO on the FMC mezzanine.
 * On some boards, the JTAG USB connector is not correctly soldered.

+EBAZ4205
+^^^^^^^^

+The `EBAZ4205 <https://github.com/xjtuecho/EBAZ4205>`_ Zynq-SoC control card, originally used in the Ebit E9+ BTC miner, is a low-cost development board (around $20-$30 USD), making it an ideal option for experimenting with ARTIQ.
+To use the EBAZ4205, it's important to carefully follow the board documentation to configure it to boot from the SD card, as network booting via ``artiq_netboot`` is currently unsupported.
+This is because the Ethernet PHY is routed through the EMIO, requiring the FPGA to be programmed before the board can establish a network connection.

 VADJ
 """"